k636174/website/contents/docs/install/15.06/en/index.md

     - json-glib
     - Django

-### Runtime dependent packages
-The following packages are required for Hatohol.
+The following packages are not installed automatically.

 - Packages provided from repository of CentOS
     - mariadb-server
     - qpid-cpp-server

-Use the following command to install MariaDB and Apache Qpid servers.
+Use the following command to install them.

     # yum install mariadb-server qpid-cpp-server